mciobanu/GDriveTimeManager/README.md

 * Shortcuts are currently skipped, as their change time seems best ignored.
 * For folders that have other owners, we don't try to set the date.
 (It doesn't seem to work, anyway.)

+## Installation notes
+There are 3 ways to install this script:
+* Manually, as a script for *Google App Script™*
+* Manually, as an add-on from *Google App Script™*
+* Directly from *Google Workspace Marketplace™* - pending approval, details to be added here when available

+What is described below is the manual script installation.
+You can use this as a starting point to deploy as an add-on, by implementing the steps described [here](https://developers.google.com/apps-script/add-ons/how-tos/testing-editor-addons).

 ## Installation

 * Go to [Google Drive](https://drive.google.com/drive/) and create a new spreadsheet.
 Let's say you call it *Drive Time Manager* and you put it in the root of your *Drive*, but you can give it any name and put it in some subfolder, just make sure you remember where you put it and how you called it.